Stree0408/ENGG1340_G49-/README.md

 ### How to Compile and Run
-> Type "make game" in the same directory
+> Type "make game"
 > Type "./game" to launch the game
-> Type "make clean", if you want to delete saved games.
+> Type "make clean", if you want to delete saved scores of the players.